 Step 1: Establish your goals.

 Write down your answers to the following questions and be as specific as possible.
-Avoid vague “to save more money” answers, since that’s a given.
+Avoid vague responses such as, “to save more money.”
 Instead, identify the heart of why you want to save more money and exactly how much money you want to save.

 - Why are you participating in this Challenge?

 - Where do you want to be in 5 years?